tytydraco/yessleep/out/Im_a_delivery_driver_at_an_occult_flower_shop_Today_I_delivered_a_plant_made_of_meat_to_a_1700s_Englishman.md

 A clicking noise echoed from behind me, sounding like a mix between a cricket chirping and a frog croaking.
 I turned to its source.
-It came from a small coutyard containing a cement table under a gazebo that looked like it came from an office park.
-Beneath it, there was a man standing with his back to me, wearing clothing straight out of 1700s England: bright green paisley print tailcoat with silk embroidery at the hems, stockings and black buckled heels, evan a powdered wig.
+It came from a small courtyard containing a cement table under a ramada that looked like it came from an office park.
+Beneath it, there was a man standing with his back to me, wearing clothing straight out of 1700s England: bright green paisley print tailcoat with silk embroidery at the hems, stockings and black buckled heels, even a powdered wig.